ciscoheat/HaxeContracts/README.md

 ### The finished class

 It's even possible to remove the static `Contract` class name, keeping only the method calls.
-If this creates a problem with existing method names or variables, see the "Compilation flags" section further below for a fix.
+It's convenient when you've memorized the API, but if this creates a problem with existing method names or variables, you can disable it.
+See the "Compilation flags" section further below for how to do that.

 ```actionscript
 import haxecontracts.*;